Vincent Callebaut

-Vincent Callebaut Bio

 Vincent Callebaut (born May 27, 1977) is a Belgian ecological architect.
-He designs futuristic-like ecodistrict projects which take account of several aspects of sustainability (renewable energies, biodiversity, and urban agriculture).
+Callebaut specialises in futuristic ecodistrict projects which focus on sustainability issues such as renewable energies, biodiversity, and urban agriculture.

 Biography

 Vincent Callebaut was born in 1977 in Belgium.
-He graduated in 2000 from the Institute Victor Horta and moved to Paris for internship with architects Odile Decq and Massimiliano Fuksas.
-He then founded his own company called Vincent Callebaut Architectures.
+He graduated from the Institute of Victor Horta in 2000 and moved to Paris for an internship with architects Odile Decq and Massimiliano Fuksas.
+After completing this internship, Callebaut founded his own company called Vincent Callebaut Architectures.

 Virtual projects

 Dragonfly

-The Dragonfly project is a design project which urges the implementation of mixed use "vertical farm" towers in Manhattan, located at the South edge of Roosevelt Island along the East River.
-In the towers, traditional commercial and residential space would exist alongside vast vertical farms that would serve as community gardens, allowing local residents to grow their own fresh produce.
-The vision of the project is to allow one to be 'eating an apple that just got picked out of a collective orchard in the fourth floor while looking at New York City through the window and then back to your office just in the upper floor.'
-The concept behind the project was inspired by the Japanese movie "Laputa: Castle in the Sky".
+The 'Dragonfly project' is a design project created to promote implementation of mixed use vertical farm towers in Manhattan, specifically at the south edge of Roosevelt Island along the East River.
+Callebaut envisions these towers as allowing for a traditional commercial and residential space to exist alongside large-scale vertical farms.
+These farms would serve as community gardens, allowing local residents to grow their own produce.
+Callebaut states that his vision of the project is to allow one to be 'eating an apple that just got picked out of a collective orchard in the fourth floor while looking at New York City through the window and then back to your office just in the upper floor.'
+The concept behind the project was inspired by the Japanese animated movie "Laputa: Castle in the Sky".